piotr-machura/website/src/personal-server.md

 ```
 We have named our image `local/nginx-certbot` and docker-compose will automatically build it from source files in
 `./build/nginx-certbot` if it's not already present on the system.
 The container's HTTP and HTTPS ports are published as
-corresponding host's ports and the container will restart if nginx crashes..
+corresponding host's ports and the container will restart if nginx crashes.
 The `default.conf` we have just written
 (and any other file in `./config/nginx` will be automatically sourced thanks to an 'include' directive in the default
 nginx config.